telerik/blazor-docs/components/autocomplete/overview.md

     Placeholder="Enter your role (can be free text)" ClearButton="true" />

 @code{
-    string TheValue { get; set; }
+    //Current value is null (no item is sellected) which allows the Placeholder to be displayed. string TheValue { get; set; }

     List<string> Suggestions { get; set; } = new List<string> {